The Challenge: Rejection hurts like hell.

 Often, we think that resilient people must experience very few negative emotions or feelings.
 We assume they display optimism 24/7.
 But being resilient has nothing to do with living a life free from rejection.

 Everyone gets rejected and knocked down by life’s version of Patrick Ewing.
 People who are unable to pull themselves up off the ground slip into a cycle of “rumination” says Susan Nolen-Hoeksema, a psychologist at Yale.
 They focus on the rejection, which leads to a downward spiral of gloom that is very difficult to shake.

-Post traumatic growth shows us that something positive can occur as a result of a struggle with highly challenging situation.
+Post-traumatic growth shows us that something positive can occur as a result of a struggle with a highly challenging situation.
 This growth is demonstrated by an increased appreciation for life or, as in Jordan’s case, an improved sense of personal strength.